Modern Foreign Languages MFL

 As a school we enjoy learning about different cultures and use opportunities throughout the year to enable our pupils to develop their knowledge of each other's cultural greetings, experiences and traditions.

-Teachers assess French throughout lessons using ‘assessment through learning’.
+Teachers assess Spanish throughout lessons using ‘assessment through learning’.
 This helps to determine pupils' understanding and their ability to apply what they have learnt to either a piece of written or oral work, thus enabling teachers to plan effectively for future lessons.
-Pupils are given opportunites to practise their language skills outside of their French lessons and also apply these skills to learning other languages.
+Pupils are given opportunites to practise their language skills outside of their Spanish lessons and also apply these skills to learning other languages.

 European Day of Languages!
 Cultural Experiences